Amy Olson: Personal life

 She was born in Oxbow, North Dakota to Mark and Twyla Anderson.
 She has one sibling, Nathan Anderson, who competed on North Dakota State University's men's golf team.
 She was home schooled through high school before attending North Dakota State University herself at the age of 17.
 As of 2017 she competes under her married name, Amy Olson.

-Olson is married to Grant Olson.
+Olson is married to Grant Olson, the NDSU defensive coordinator.
 She is a Christian.
+She found out on January 13, 2023, she is expecting their first child.
+She played the 2023 U.S. Women's Open at Pebble Beach Golf Links on July 6–9 at 7 months pregnant, before a planned maternity leave at 30 weeks.
+That would be her last tournament before officially retiring in 2024.
+She gave birth to her daughter Carly Gray Olson in 2023.

 Results in LPGA majors

 Results not in chronological order before 2019.

 ^ The Evian Championship was added as a major in 2013.